microsoft/Power-CAT-Copilot-Studio-Kit/CONFIGURE_COPILOTS.md

 3. Select to the **environment** in which you want to install the Copilot Studio Accelerator.
 4. Go to **Solutions**
 5. Select **Common Data Services Default Solution** <br>
-   Note: you can choose to create your own solution as well.
-The idea here is to create environment variables that will be used by Copilot Studio Accelerator to retrieve secrets from the Azure Key Vault.
+   _Note: you can choose to create or use your own custom solution as well.
+The idea here is to create environment variables that will be used by Copilot Studio Accelerator to retrieve secrets from the Azure Key Vault._
 6. Follow the steps in: [Create a new environment variable for the Key Vault secret](https://learn.microsoft.com/power-apps/maker/data-platform/environmentvariables-azure-key-vault-secrets#create-a-new-environment-variable-for-the-key-vault-secret)
-7. Once created use the environment variable schema name (e.g., cr42e_Copilot1DirectLineSecret) in the Copilot Configuration record.
+7. Once created, use the environment variable **schema name** (e.g., cr42e_Copilot1DirectLineSecret) in the Copilot Configuration record.